SoInteractive/ansible-letsencrypt/README.md

 Letsencrypt automation
 ======================

-Role should automatically download and install letsencrypt cerificate.
+Role should automatically download and install letsencrypt certificate.
-Additionally it will set cerificate autorenewal.
+Additionally it will set certificate autorenewal.

 Requirements
 ------------